There was a time when we did not think of Japanese cars as we do today.

 Translation: Japanese cars were thought of as cheap tin boxes that would never make it through a Minnesota winter.
 That was the mentality of the American consumer until the last couple of decades.
 It does help that several Japanese automakers set up shop building vehicles on our soil to change our collective minds.

 We are at the point of maturation with respect to the Japanese car.
 The mainstream automakers have made their presence known globally with production facilities practically everywhere you find them.
 Smaller manufacturers found success elsewhere to leverage what they can on our shores.

 "Anti-Asian Sentiment?"
-As film critic Alonso Duralde pointed out recently upon the death of Mickey Rooney how the famous actor took an Asian character to its worse stereotypes in "Breakfast at Tiffany's."
+As film critic Alonso Duralde pointed out back in 2014 upon the death of Mickey Rooney how the famous actor took an Asian character to its worse stereotypes in "Breakfast at Tiffany's."
 That characterization alone was exactly how so-called mainstream America felt about anything from Asia in the post-World War II era.
 America beat the Japanese, made them surrender and we made complete fools of them – that was what the status quo thought in the late 1950s/early 1960s.

 Sochiro Honda already sold motorcycles by the time Toyota and Nissan sent their first vehicles across the Pacific.
 While lighter and smaller than their American and European counterparts, Hondas were found to be reliable and durable despite our view of Japanese and Asian products.

 The first Toyopet Crowns certainly looked like American, even European cars.
 If you were my size in 1958, you would have some problems getting comfortable behind the wheel of one.
 The typical American car had twice the room behind the wheel, and were fractions larger than anything Toyota and Nissan sold here.
 Even I had room in a Volkswagen sedan.